wangjohn/lawson/README.md

 DONE

+- Remove all the cluttered buttons and streamline the booking tee times page
 - Remove admins from the menu of people to book
 - Get first golfer name working correctly.
 - No tee times available indicator